-Certificate students must do Arabic before or at the same time as their Hawza Studies modules.
+Certificate students must do Arabic alongside of their Hawza Studies modules.
 An exception is made for students joining for the first time in Semester 2 (February).
 Such students must take Arabic in the following September, i.e. in Semester 1 of the new academic year.
 This is because the Arabic course can only be started in Semester 1.

 Certificate students pay half the fees for the modules and can apply for a scholarship by contacting us in strict confidence.